Transchromatic extensions in motivic and Real bordism: Application to Morava K -theories

 \section{Application to Morava \texorpdfstring{\(K\)}{K}-theories}

 The transchromatic brackets give us some surprising consequences for the action of \(\pi_{(\ast,\ast)}\MGL\) on various quotients.
 Since \(\MGL\) is a commutative monoid, we have a good category of \(\MGL\)-modules.
-Working here, we can form various iterated quotients, killing elements in homotopy groups.
-For a single element, we define the quotient via the cofiber sequence
+For a single element \(x_i\), we define the quotient by \(x_i\) via the cofiber sequence

 and for a family of elements \(x_{1},x_{2}\dots\), we form

 \begin{definition} For each \(n\geq 0\), let

 be the \(n\)th connective motivic Morava \(K\)-theory.